 Hi, I’m Rudi Seitz, nice to meet you.

-I’m a composer planning to release a new album this Spring 2022.
-My pieces are in a format called “canon” and are played by my collaborator on a keyboard instrument called the clavichord.
-Whether you know about these things already or not, I’d love to share the music with you — along with my process of creating it and finding an audience for it — in a way that might interest you.
+Whether you know about canons already or not, I’d love to share the music with you — along with my process of creating it and finding an audience for it — in a way that might interest you.

-I’m also a guitarist, a fledgling songwriter, an admirer and sometime student of Indian classical music, and a singer who learned to sing in his thirties.
+I’m also a fledgling songwriter, an admirer and sometime student of Indian classical music, and a singer who learned to sing in his thirties.
 And I’m learning clawhammer banjo.

-I was born in New York City in the mid 1970s and I live in East Boston, MA where I’m on the board of an urban farm called Eastie Farm.
+I was born in New York City in the mid 1970s and I live in East Boston, MA where I serve on the board of an urban farming nonprofit called Eastie Farm.

 I attended Stuyvestant High School in New York and went to college at Yale where I earned a BS/MS in Computer Science in 1998.
 From there I, entered a PhD program in theoretical computer science at MIT, did two years of graduate work, and decided to leave.